 Kim Rumberger is an award-winning jewelry artist and metal clay instructor.
-She recently won the Alliance for Metal Clay Arts Worldwide Sea & Sky Challenge People’s Choice Award and has taught extensively across the Cape.
+She won the Alliance for Metal Clay Art Worldwide Sea & Sky Challenge 2019 People’s Choice Award and a second piece has just been chosen as a Certificate of Merit winner, in the running for a 2020 People's Choice Award from AMCAW.

 Kim’s business is called Metal And Beads.
-You can find her on Facebook as Metal And Beads, and on Instagram as Metal_And_Beads.
+You can find her page on Facebook and on Instagram (@Metal_And_Beads.)

 The Alliance for Metal Caly Artists Worldwide awarded this piece the honor of the People's Choice Award for the Sea & Sky Challenge 2019!